HCK-CI/AutoHCK/README.md

 * `platforms.json` list of configured opertaions systems images.
 * `devices.json` list of devices drivers information for testing

+### Utils
+#### Cleanup
+This script deletes logs and snapshots from HCK runs that are more than 1 month old, the script can be run as a cronjob in order to prevent autoHCK from filling the disk on the system.

 ## Usage

 Once everything is installed and configured, run `./bin/auto_hck` with these parameters: